This is my favorite banana bread which I bake for guests, gifts and when I simply want to eat some great slices of banana bread.

 - In a large bowl, stir together the mashed banana, oil, sugar, eggs, and vanilla.

-- Weigh your flours; you’ll find their weight by toggling to “ounces” at the top of the ingredient section above.
-Or measure them by gently spooning them into a cup, then sweeping off any excess.
-Mix the flours, baking soda, baking powder, salt, cinnamon, and chopped walnuts into the banana mixture.
+- Weigh and mix the flours.
+Mix the flours with baking soda, baking powder, salt, cinnamon, and chopped walnuts into the banana mixture.
 Scrape the bottom and sides of the bowl and mix again to thoroughly combine the ingredients.

 - Scoop the batter into the prepared pan.
 Mix together the sugar and cinnamon, and sprinkle over the batter.